Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

     To download ImageMagick, browse to [ImageMagick download website](https://www.imagemagick.org/script/download.php){:target="_blank"}.

-    > **Note:** In next steps, you'll make changes to the Alfresco Content Services configuration files to enable the manually installed ImageMagick application.
-These steps can only be performed after Alfresco Content Services has been installed.
+    > **Note:** In next steps, you'll make changes to the Content Services configuration files to enable the manually installed ImageMagick application.
+These steps can only be performed after Content Services has been installed.

 3. Browse to the `<classpathRoot>` directory.
 See [System paths](#LINK-reuse/conv-syspaths.md) for more.